codequest07/EnergyChain/README.md

-# Energy Chain: Decentralized Energy Marketplace DApp on Scroll Sepolia
+# Icarus: Decentralized Energy Marketplace DApp on Scroll Sepolia

 ## Problem we aim to solve!